 Kyle Lemargie has 10 years of experience supporting state institutions and civil society initiatives to strengthen democratic governance in Southeast Asia.
-Lemargie currently serves as the Interanational Foundation for Electoral Systems' (IFES) Senior Program Manager for the region.
+Lemargie currently serves as the Interanational Foundation for Electoral Systems' (IFES) Asia Pacific Advisor.
 He has designed and supported the implementation of programs in Indonesia, East Timor, the Philippines, Cambodia and Thailand, as well as regional programming that engages the Association of Southeast Asian Nations (ASEAN).

 His election experience includes field research and project implementation in historic transitional elections in Aceh, Thailand, Indonesia and Timor-Leste.